VHDL coding tips and tricks: VHDL: "Generate" Keyword with Examples

 begin

-F0 : if ( i = 0 ) generate --The IF condition to for the "first" FF only.
+F0 : if (i = 0) generate --instantiate the "first" FF only.

-CE => '1',
+ce => '1',

 D => not_Q4,